 - link you into a local Parkinson's support group in your community

 - identify issues that need to be assessed by a medical practitioner, and send a recommendation letter to your GP

 - attend a case conference with your GP if required

 - provide you with referrals to relevant allied health staff

-- provide you with information and education about recommended interventions
+- provide information and education about Parkinson's Disease

-- providing phone support and advice to you
+- provide support and advice to you over the phone

-- follow you up if necessary regarding your referrals
+- follow up if necessary regarding your referrals

 - provide your carer with referrals if needed